Hôtel de la Marine in Paris

-After four years of immense restoration and renovation work, the iconic Hôtel de la Marine will finally open its doors, in two phases.
+After four years of immense restoration and renovation work, the Hôtel de la Marine is an emblematic monument of the city of Paris.

 First, in spring 2021, the hotel will unveil its 18th century apartments, furnished by the stewards of the Garde-Meuble de la Couronne, along with its 19th century state rooms, as well as a restaurant, a café and a gift shop.
-Then, in autumn 2021, the former tapestry room of the Garde-Meuble will host the Al Thani Collection, one of the most prestigious private collections in the world.
+18 November 2021, the former tapestry room of the Garde-Meuble will host the Al Thani Collection, one of the most prestigious private collections in the world.

 This year’s premier cultural event, the opening also marks the appearance of the first site along the Paris Region Food Tour, a major initiative to promote French cuisine and local know-how.